-Minimally invasive treatment for ruptured aneurysm: Safe, reduces mortalityMarch 25th, 2012 in Other /
+Minimally invasive treatment for ruptured aneurysm: Safe, reduces mortalityMarch 25, 2012 in Medicine & Health / Other

 A burst aneurysm (a local area of bulge) in the abdominal aortathe largest blood vessel in the body -- is a deadly condition.
 In fact, about half of these patients don't make it to the hospital in time.
 Those who do more often than not face open surgery to repair the blood vessel.
 This study finds that a minimally invasive interventional radiology treatment for ruptured aneurysms called endovascular aneurysm repair (EVAR) is safer than open surgical repair and is associated with lower mortality rates, say researchers Society of Interventional Radiology's 37th Annual Scientific Meeting in San Francisco, Calif.